fivdi/brkontru/doc/gpio.md

 Indicates that the GPIO is an input.

 ### Constant: Gpio.OUT
 Indicates that the GPIO is an output.
+When passed to the Gpio constuctor as the direction option, the output will be initially low.

 ### Constant: Gpio.OUT_HIGH
-Passed to the constructor as the direction option in the options object to configure the GPIO as an output.
-Sets the output high.
+Indicates that the GPIO is an output.
+When passed to the Gpio constuctor as the direction option, the output will be initially high.

 ### Constant: Gpio.OUT_LOW
-Passed to the constructor as the direction option in the options object to configure the GPIO as an output.
-Sets the output low.
+Indicates that the GPIO is an output.
+When passed to the Gpio constuctor as the direction option, the output will be initially low.

 ### Constant: Gpio.NONE
 Indicates that the GPIO does not fire interrupts.